 - Add both sugars and stir well until smooth.

 - Add the eggs one at a time whisking well after each addition.

 - Stir the vanilla extract in to the mixture.

-- Add the flour and stir until there's no lumps or flour visible.
+- Add the flour mixture and stir until there's no lumps of flour visible.

 - Pour the brownie mixture into the prepared pan and spread out evenly.

-- Sprinkle the remaining 1/4 cup chocolate chips over the brownie and garnish with some chunky sea salt.
+- Sprinkle the remaining tablespoon chocolate chips over the brownie.